 - Click Restore Defaults option located in the upper right corner of the 3D Settings window.

-Ok, so you’re dealing with a blurry screen and you long for a crisp and clear display.
-No need to panic!
-Here’s how to fix it.
+If you’re dealing with a blurry screen and you long for a crisp and clear display, follow these six troubleshooting steps:

-- Inspect the display cable and confirm a secure connection
+- Inspect the video cable and confirm a secure connection

 - Set monitor to max resolution